aforemny/elm-mdc-talk/markdown.md

 - elm-mdl implements [Material Design Lite](https://github.com/google/material-design-lite)…
 - …which has been discontinued by Google in 2017

+--

 ## Goals

 - Re-implement JavaScript in pure Elm
-- Use upstream's CSS verbatim
+- Use upstream's CSS *verbatim*

 ---